Research : Standards

 As more and more material comes online it makes it possible for individuals worldwide to contribute to data collection.
 This makes it important to have a standard set of variants for contributors to use, so that at least for any particular source we can maintain consistency, and know which variants have been covered and therefore, which have not.
 These notes are for pragmatic purposes only.
 For a more general background see Badham Delvings, Chapter 3, p.33.

-For searches on the Society’s behalf the following must be included as a minimum.
+For searches on the Group’s behalf the following must be included as a minimum.

 Badham (or Badhams)